sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) `"Unhandled: whoops"` and `"Caught: handled"` — only uncaught rejections trigger the handler**

 **Explanation:** `unhandledRejection` fires for promises that have no rejection handler attached.
-The first `Promise.reject` has no `.catch()` â†’ triggers the handler.
-The second has `.catch()` â†’ handled normally.
+The first `Promise.reject` has no `.catch()` → triggers the handler.
+The second has `.catch()` → handled normally.
 In Node.js, unhandled rejections can terminate the process in recent versions.

 </details>